loader image

 13 essential blogs and websites to help you understand the Middle East

 The Middle East is one of the world’s most complex regions.
-Media reports struggle to get across the context and nuance needed to get a clear understanding of events on the ground.
-Meanwhile, books and academic works often seem stuck in time and can be rendered irrelevant overnight in the face of rapid developments.
+Rapidly-changing, and packed with different languages, cultures, religions and lifestyles, few media reports manage to get across the context and nuance needed to get a clear understanding of events on the ground.
+Meanwhile, books and academic works often seem stuck in time and can be rendered irrelevant overnight in the face of fast-paced developments.

 These 13 English-language blogs and websites are essential reading for anyone interested in the Middle East or seeking to gain a nuanced understanding of the region: